 Project Capsule: Gahanna High School Modular Press Box

-Pac-Van custom-built high school modular press box adds to the view both on and off the field.
+Pac-Van custom-built high school mobile press box adds to the view both on and off the field.

 This 900 sq. ft. high school modular press box was constructed to add more seating and create an enhanced viewing experience.
-The two piece building is 90 feet long overall and 10 feet wide offering a main control box, two coach’s boxes, and a suite on each end.
-The wood- trimmed 60×48” windows allow for extraordinary viewing of any sporting event and are slanted at a slight angle to prevent any glare.
+The two-piece building is 90 feet long overall and 10 feet wide offering a main control box, two coach’s boxes, and a suite on each end.
+The wood-trimmed 60×48” windows allow for extraordinary viewing of any sporting event and are slanted at a slight angle to prevent any glare.
 There is roof access for camera crews to tape events surrounded by a 10×20’ railing.
-The box was placed just behind the bleachers 35’ off the ground on a steel structure.
+The mobile press box was placed just behind the bleachers 35’ off the ground on a steel structure.
 Built-in counter tops offer ease and comfort in sports reporting.

 Do you have questions about modular buildings?
 Click here to contact your local branch location.